flatland-association/flatland-workshop-2024/human-in-the-loop/README.md

 # Human in the Loop and Flatland

 # Problem
+The ideas of this work are to be verified through a functional software.
+The focus is not necessarily on the quality of disposition, nor on the accurate representation of a real railway operation or a railway operation simulation, but rather on the question of how a user interface and a user interaction model between railway (simulation) with AI (disposition algorithmics from the field of OR, heuristics, Multi-Agent Path Finding (MAPF), or Multi-Agent Reinforcement Learning (MARL)) and human interactions can be implemented.

+To prototypically implement the ideas found in the field of user interaction, user interface, and human-machine interaction, some basic prerequisites must be met:

+A simulation environment exists that allows disposition decisions (actions) to be made and which are then applied or implemented by the system, and the temporal course (including the impact of the actions) can be simulated through simulation.
+A disposition method exists that can make suggestions or directly execute a chain of actions with the simulation.
+A disposition method exists that can be controlled by optimization goals, which are currently of importance, e.g., minimizing train delays.
+A disposition method exists that can be interactively controlled by settings, determining which actions can be taken, including changing routes, stopping vehicles (agents waiting, etc.).
-Assuming that Flatland exists with an AI-supported scheduling agent, we began to lay the foundation for the question of how we can make the Flatland data more accessible to people and how people can communicate with the AI-supported scheduling agent so that it knows the optimization goals, or how people can interact with the AI due proactive or reactive control the AI agents behavior.
+Assuming that Flatland exists with an AI-supported planning agent, we began laying the foundation for the question of how we can make Flatland data more accessible to humans and how humans can communicate with the AI-supported planning agent so that it knows the optimization goals or how humans can influence the behavior of the AI agents through proactive or reactive control.

-The interaction should be possible globally, or at the agent level.
-This means that on the one hand we want to communicate the global goals to the system or adapt them dynamically, but we also want to give each agent a strategy that differs from the global one.
-This means that different goals can be pursued at different levels or, depending on the importance of a move, which goals or priorities it should pursue.
+The interaction should be possible globally or at the agent level.
+This means that, on the one hand, we want to communicate the global goals to the system or dynamically adjust them, but also give each agent a strategy that differs from the global one.
+This means that different goals can be pursued at different levels or, depending on the importance of a train, which goals or priorities should be pursued for a specific train.

-We were particularly concerned with the question of how the information from Flatland can be made accessible to people so that they can get an overview very quickly and easily.
-In addition, we tried to create a first version in the first draft that would reduce the cognitive load on people.
-We were also inspired by the idea of ​​hypervision.
+We particularly dealt with the question of how the information from Flatland can be made accessible to humans so that users can quickly and easily get an overview.
+Additionally, we tried to create a version in the first draft that reduces the cognitive load on humans.
+We were also inspired by the idea of hypervision.

-We also thought about how everything could be arranged.
-On the one hand, the system should make suggestions to the user as possible scenarios and, on the other hand, the user should be able to arrange a single move directly.
+We also thought about how everything could be arranged in the frontend (user interface).
+On the one hand, the system should present possible scenarios as suggestions to the user, and on the other hand, the user should be able to communicate the goals to the system (globally or locally, i.e., it must also be possible to influence or control the optimization goals for a very specific, individual train directly or indirectly).

-For this purpose, we built a UI prototype that visually represents the essential elements and explains the different views.
+For this purpose, we created a UI prototype that visually represents the essential elements and explains the different views.
 # Results

 ## View: Example 1